PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 “Corpus” menu and select either “Add tier...” or “Add abstract tier...”;
 the “create tier” dialogue box opens.
 An “abstract” tier is a tier that is not based directly on the transcriptins themselves, but rather abstracts to a higher level.
-As of January 2015, the only abstract tier available is a CV skeleton tier.
+As of June 2015, the only abstract tier available is a CV skeleton tier.
 Before creating the tier, you can “preview” the tier as in the following example; this shows what segments PCT thinks are consonants and vowels in the current corpus.